sentinel1909/crusty-rustacean-newsletter/progress.md

 ### Steps Completed
 - have spent 5 days trying to conquer CircleCI...I gave up.
 There's just no good guidance on how to setup Postgres with it.
 I returned to GitHub actions and managed to beat it into submission.
 I was just having a pathing issue.
 Once I ran stuff locally and visualized what was happening, I was able to fix things up.
 There are still issues with things failing, but at least I'm 90% there now.

+# 2023-03-07
+### Steps Completed
+- started fleshing out /subscriptions route so that it could insert data into the database
+- configured a database connection pool